kyleu/databaseflow/doc/src/main/paradox/scalaExport.md

 * Download and run Database Flow, and add a connection to your PostgreSQL schema.

+* Add a "Project Location" in the connection settings.

-* In the admin/settings section, head to "Status", then "Database Operations", and select the "Create Scala Project" button for your connection.
+* On the home screen, select the "Generate" button for your connection.

 * Ok, this next page is important.
 It shows the full details of your database, with options for each table.
 Take some time to review the options available.
   * The top section lets you choose the output directory, which defaults to `./tmp/{projectId}`.